jonvnadelberg/slsa/docs/spec/v1.0/levels.md

 Importantly, SLSA is intended to be a primitive in a broader determination of a software's risk.
-SLSA measures specific aspects of supply chain security, particularly those that can be fully automated; other aspects, such as developer trust and code quality, are out of scope.
+SLSA measures specific aspects of supply chain security, particularly those that can be fully automated.
+Other aspects, such as developer trust and code quality, are out of scope.
 Furthermore, each link in the software supply chain has its own, independent SLSA level---in other words, it is not transitive ([FAQ](faq.md#q-why-is-slsa-not-transitive)).
 The benefit of this